Graph Learning Under Partial Observability: Formulation of the Problem

-However, in order to evaluate $R_0$ and $R_1$, the solution in~(\ref{eq:Granger0}) requires probing the {\em entire} network.
-Accordingly, this solution is not useful under the partial observation setting adopted here.
-As a matter of fact, the multi-agent systems encountered in real-world applications are typically made of a large number of individual units.
-For this reason, it is often the case that only a limited subset of agents can be probed.
-We will denote the set of probed agents by $\mathcal{S}$ (of cardinality $S$), and the set of unobserved or latent agents by $\mathcal{S}^{\prime}$ (of cardinality $S^{\prime}$).
-The goal of the graph learning then becomes to estimate the support graph of the monitored portion, i.e., the support graph of $A_{\mathcal S}$ (recall that this notation refers to restricting $A$ to the columns and rows defined by the indexes in ${\cal S}$).
-One approach to estimate this subgraph could be by applying~(\ref{eq:Granger0}) to the submatrices corresponding to the probed set $\mathcal{S}$.
-This approach would correspond to determining the coefficients $\{a_{\ell k}\}$ (for $\ell, k\in\mathcal{S}$) that provide the minimum-mean-square-error linear prediction of the sub-vector containing the elements of $\{\bm{w}_k(i)\}$ for $k\in\mathcal{S}$, given the sub-vector of the past samples $\{\bm{w}_k(i-1)\}$ for $k\in\mathcal{S}$.
-Unfortunately, matrix analysis tells us that~\cite{Johnson-Horn}: \beq \boxed{ A_{\mathcal{S}}= \left[R_1 R_0^{-1} \right]_{\mathcal{S}} \neq [R_1]_{\mathcal{S}} [R_0]_{\mathcal{S}}^{-1} } \eeq The middle term corresponds to extracting the ${\mathcal S}$ component from the product $R_1 R_0^{-1}$, where the last component corresponds to first extracting the ${\mathcal S}$ components from the individual correlations $R_1$ and $R_0$.
-The inequality sign is because the term $\left[R_1 R_0^{-1} \right]_{\mathcal{S}}$ takes into account the effect of the latent agents in $\mathcal{S}^{\prime}$ {\em before} projection onto the set $\mathcal{S}$.
-Therefore, a Granger predictor that ignores the latent variables is not necessarily good.
-In particular, the elementary result in~(\ref{eq:AsnotGranger}) provides an immediate hint on the fact that the inverse graph learning problem is not necessarily feasible under partial observation.
+However, in order to evaluate $R_0$ and $R_1$ we need to probe the {\em entire} network.
+Accordingly, estimator~(\ref{eq:Granger0}) is not useful under the partial observability regime adopted here, where only nodes belonging to subset $\mathcal{S}$ are probed.
+One approach to estimate the submatrix $A_{\mathcal{S}}$ could be by applying~(\ref{eq:Granger0}) to the covariance submatrices pertaining to $\mathcal{S}$: \beq \widehat{A}_{\mathcal{S}} = [R_1]_{\mathcal{S}} ([R_0]_{\mathcal{S}})^{-1}. \eeq This approach would correspond to determining the coefficients $\{a_{k\ell}\}$ (for $k,\ell\in\mathcal{S}$) that provide the minimum-mean-square-error linear prediction of the subvector containing the elements of $\{\bm{y}_k(i)\}$ for $k\in\mathcal{S}$, given the subvector of the past samples $\{\bm{y}_k(i-1)\}$ for $k\in\mathcal{S}$.
+Unfortunately, matrix analysis tells us that~\cite{Johnson-Horn}: \beq \boxed{ A_{\mathcal{S}}= \left[R_1 R_0^{-1} \right]_{\mathcal{S}} \neq [R_1]_{\mathcal{S}} ([R_0]_{\mathcal{S}})^{-1} } \eeq The middle term corresponds to extracting the ${\mathcal S}$ component from the product $R_1 R_0^{-1}$, whereas the last term corresponds to first extracting the ${\mathcal S}$ components from the individual covariances $R_1$ and $R_0$.
+The inequality sign is because the term $\left[R_1 R_0^{-1} \right]_{\mathcal{S}}$ takes into account the effect of the latent nodes {\em before} projection onto the set $\mathcal{S}$.
+Therefore, a Granger predictor that ignores the latent variables is not necessarily satisfactory.
+In particular, the elementary result in~(\ref{eq:AsnotGranger}) provides an immediate hint on the fact that the graph learning problem is not necessarily feasible under partial observability.